Potugadu: Music

 Achu composed the music for the film.
-The soundtrack album, officially released by Aditya Music, consists of 10 tracks, two of which were re-used from the original.
+The soundtrack album, officially released by Aditya Music, consists of 10 tracks, two of which was re-used from the original.
+"Pyar Mein Padipoya" was reused from "Pyarge Aagbittaite" and "Bindaas" from "Anthare Ivananna".
 The audio was launched in Hyderabad on 25 August 2013.

 Release

 Potugadu was awarded an 'A' certificate by the censor board, which recommended a few cuts to the movie.

 The film released in 550 screens worldwide.